📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Certificate of Disbursements Filed

 Once all timely lienholder claims are resolved, the Clerk files a Certificate of Disbursements.
-This document is the official record of how surplus funds were or will be distributed — and it marks the start of the 2-year homeowner claim window.
+This document is the official record of how surplus funds were or will be distributed.
+Keep in mind the clock is already running: under §45.032, surplus still held by the Clerk 1 year after the sale is presumed unclaimed and sent to the state.

 4